 - Children with disabilities or special needs will be accommodated during meal and snack times in order to participate with classmates.

-- Any concerns related to eating patterns will be referred to the Health/Nutrition Assistant or the Health/Nutrition Manager.
+- Any concerns related to eating patterns will be referred to the Health/Safety Assistant or the Health/Nutrition Manager.

 - Early Head Start will follow Infant meal pattern 0-5 month and 6-11 month, along with using parent preference for formula.

-- The Head Start/Early Head Start home-based programs will provide appropriate snacks and meals that meet CACFP requirements to each child during group socialization activities.
-The Health/Nutrition Assistant will be available for consultation by staff or parents.
+- The HS/EHS home-based programs will provide appropriate snacks and meals that meet CACFP requirements to each child during group socialization activities when meeting time exceeds 2 hours.
+The Health/Safety Assistant will be available for consultation by staff or parents.

 - Alternatives to items high in sugar, fat, and salt will be offered.